 Conversely, one person might deem a diamond to be eye-clean while another can see the inclusions without magnification.
 In my case, I have always been able to find the inclusions within SI-1 and SI2 clarity diamonds with just my eyes.
 Please take advantage of our free Diamond Concierge Service if you would like diamond buying advice.

 Are SI2 Clarity Diamonds Good?

 The difference between something good and something great is attention to the details.
 In that case, whether or not you think that SI2 clarity diamonds are a good choice is primarily a matter of preference.

 Although that may be true, some SI-2 clarity diamonds are better than others.
 Consequently, each diamond clarity grade represents a range or spectrum of inclusion.

-There are nicer-looking SI-2 clarity diamonds under those circumstances, like this one from High-Performance Diamonds.
+There are nicer-looking SI-2 clarity diamonds under those circumstances, like this one.
 However, other specimens of the diamond SI2 clarity grade might look better or worse, as shown below.

 Another key point to remember is that optical precision is an essential factor of light performance.
 This multi-colored optical symmetry scope image from GCAL shows how evenly this diamond is reflecting light.

 Given the broad range of possibilities within the spectrum, some SI2 clarity diamonds are more desirable than others.
 For example, I think you'll agree that this GIA Excellent cut diamond from Blue Nile looks pretty bad.

 In other words, the footprint of the inclusions is extensive, and it looks like a shotgun blast ripped through the stone.
 Under those circumstances, you are likely to see the inclusions without magnification.

 In that case, this is not likely to be an eye-clean SI-2 clarity diamond.
 The GIA also indicates that this diamond contains a cavity.
 Down below, you'll see that we recommend avoiding diamonds with holes in them.